hschmidt82/Yerevan_public/README.md

 'probtrackX_rh/'    - data for right hemisphere

 The following m-files recreate parts (b) and (c) of Figures 2-4 of the manuscript that soon to be published (updates will follow shortly).
-NB: Part (a) of Figures 2-4 are created with external software for visualisation purposes only, and do not contain any critical information for the reproduction of this study.
+NB: Part (a) of Figures 2-4 is created with external software for visualisation purposes only, and do not contain any critical information for the reproduction of this study.

 List of scripts to execute: